ACPO: AI-Enabled Compiler Framework: Related Work

-\major{Autotuning-based approaches leverage an iterative methodology to wrap around the compiler and to speed up the search in finding better solutions to optimizing a single or multiple passes, often constructing a new sequence of optimization to outperform standard optimization levels by means of phase-ordering or optimization selection \cite{Agakov2006,Ashouri2016Cobayn,cummins2021compilergym,wang2022RLcompilerGym}.
+\major{Autotuning-based approaches leverage an iterative methodology to wrap around the compiler and to speed up the search in finding better solutions to optimizing a single or multiple passes, often constructing a new sequence of optimization to outperform standard optimization levels through phase-ordering or optimization selection \cite{Agakov2006,Ashouri2016Cobayn,cummins2021compilergym,wang2022RLcompilerGym}.
 This can be done in a coarse \cite{Kulkarni2012,Ashouri2016Cobayn,Ashouri2017micomp} or fine-grained manner \cite{huawei2019autotuner,mangpo2021,cummins2021compilergym}.
-End-to-end approaches often provide a framework that can be paired or built with the compiler and to offer boosted search or ordering of optimizations \cite{cummins2017deep,haj2020neurovectorizer,NeuralInstructionCombinerIntel2022}.
+End-to-end approaches often provide a framework that can be paired or built with the compiler to offer boosted search or ordering of optimizations \cite{cummins2017deep,haj2020neurovectorizer,NeuralInstructionCombinerIntel2022}.
 ML-guided approaches build the decision-making capabilities of ML models into single or multiple passes that can act as a standalone ML-enabled pass.
 Their corresponding ML models can be either built with the compiler using an Ahead-of-Time (AOT) compilation or be used at runtime using an alternative interprocess communication method, e.g., Python named pipes.
 All things considered, several recent works can be included in multiple classes, therefore, the lists here are not mutually exclusive.}

 \major{Cummins et al. \cite{cummins2021compilergym} propose CompilerGym, a fine-grained RL environment to speed up the search for tuning a single or multiple compiler passes defined as action space.
 The authors leverage OpenAI's Gym \cite{Brockman2016OpenAIG} library to provide a flexible environment to tackle the selection and the phase-ordering of optimization.
-The results showcase the benefits of using their RL agent to further reduce the code size of Cbench benchmarks.
-Contrary to this work, we are proposing an ML-guided approach to provide a framework to optimize passes.
-Additionally, our objective is to improve the performance as opposed to reducing the code size of a binary. }
+The results showcase the benefits of using their RL agent to reduce the code size of Cbench benchmarks further.
+Contrary to this work, we propose an ML-guided approach to provide a framework for optimizing passes to be used standalone or inside LLVM's O3 pipeline.
+Additionally, our objective is to improve the performance instead of reducing a binary's code size. }